thinktecture/relayserver/docs/deployment.md

 * Thinktecture.Relay.ManagementApi
   This component is used to manage entries in the RelayServer database, i.e. add a configuration for a new connector.
   These actions usually are not performed too often and load is expected to be idle for most of the time.
-  If not absoluteley required we suggested not exposing this container to the public internet.
+  If not absolutely required, we suggested not exposing this container to the public internet.
 Have it available only for your internal administrative usages.
 Unless you have higher load and reliability requirements and/or perform a lot of automatic provisioning of connectors, it should be fine to run only a single instance.